Nature and Wildlife Photography Mentorship For Teens

 We provide student cameras and accessories for the duration of the mentorship program when needed.
 Scholarships and take-home discounted gear will also be available for students who qualify.

 Through this program we hope to stimulate critical thinking, creativity, time management, focus, and self-confidence, while also creating a sense of appreciation and respect for all animal species and the natural world.
 These skills and lessons learned within the program will benefit these teens as they move into adulthood, and independence.

 The Mentorship Program

-The next mentorship is in Baton Rouge, LA and begins in APRIL 2018.
+The mentorship program in Baton Rouge, LA is currently on a rolling basis.
 The program runs for 6 weeks with meetings once a week that last 2 hours, and fields trips when possible.
+This format is subject to change based on instructor’s schedule.
 The dates and times will be worked out with the applicant upon approval in the program.

 Amy specializes in nature and wildlife photography with a focus on documentary and conservation photography.
 She also leads wildlife photography classes and workshops throughout the the Americas, Canada and Africa.
 She is the Director of The Canid Project, a newly formed 501c3 non-profit that focuses on using photography and narrative as creative tools to educate on the world's wild canids.
 She hopes to educate and inspire through all of her photographic endeavors.
 Amy's work has been published in books and magazines and her work has been awarded by the Nature's Best Windland Smith Rice International competition.